jonshiach/graphics-notes/_sources/_pages/C_Glossary.md

     A region of memory used to store data temporarily whilst it is transferred from one place to another.

 {term}`Vertex Array Object (VAO)`
-    A container object for storing any data and attributes related to a vertex, e.g., co-ordinates, texture co-ordinates, normal vectors etc.
+    A container object for storing any data and attributes related to a vertex, e.g., coordinates, texture coordinates, normal vectors etc.

 {term}`Vertex Buffer Object (VBO)`
-    The buffer where the values of the vertex attributes are stored, e.g., $x$, $y$ and $z$ co-ordinates of the vertices.
+    The buffer where the values of the vertex attributes are stored, e.g., $x$, $y$ and $z$ coordinates of the vertices.

 {term}`Graphics Processing Unit`
     The hardware used by a computer to output graphical information to the display.